fdev1/ssmtp-reloaded/README.md

 * Added queue support.
 When a transfer fails it is queued (if queue directory is set) for sending later.
 The sendmail -q and -q[time] options are simulated so it can run as a daemon.
+* Support for PLAIN authentication method.
+The original sSMTP only claims to support it.